vmware-tanzu/build-tooling-for-integrations/docs/build-tooling-getting-started.md

 - All plugin logic must be in their own directories in `cmd/plugin`.
 See the plugins in `examples/multi-module-integration/cmd/plugin` as an example.
 - *REQUIRED*: plugin directories must be named after the plugins that they hold.
 For example, the `cmd/plugin/plugin-demo-bar` is named after the plugin which has the name `plugin-demo-bar`.
 - If you're starting to build your plugin from scratch, copy the `simple-plugin/cm/plugin/plugin-demo-foo` directory and it contents.
 Update the plugin name, description and logic.
 Add your own [Cobra](https://github.com/spf13/cobra) commands to your plugin.
+- *OPTIONAL*: We are using the Tanzu CLI Plugin Builder to build and publish plugins.
+The recommended way of installing the Tanzu Builder is by first installing Tanzu CLI with the help of a package manager.
+Although it is not recommended, you do have the option of downloading the Tanzu Builder binary and storing it in the build/artifacts/plugin directory, giving the binary the name, `tanzu_builder`.
+This method is more direct, bypassing the need for Tanzu CLI, but it does not keep track of version, and has high potential of causing errors.

 ### Running Build Tooling for Integrations to Build Tanzu CLI Plugins